ds58/Panilla/README.md

 # Panilla
 Panilla (the name) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).

+[Support the development of this plugin and purchase a precompiled .jar file on SpigotMC](https://www.spigotmc.org/resources/65694/) (or compile your own for free)

 ## Overview
 Panilla is a plugin for CraftBukkit based Minecraft servers (CraftBukkit, Spigot, Paper, etc) to prevent abusive NBT and potentially harmful packets.